GuruMaps/iOSManual/02-features.md

 #### Send URL

-Create a shared link if you want anyone to be able to click a link to preview of your geodata on the map in browser.
+Create a shared link if you want anyone to be able to click a link to preview of your geodata on the map in the browser.
 They will also have the option to download a copy of it as KML/GPX file:

 1. Tap the ![](/assets/icon_share.png) icon on details screen.
 2. Select the method \(AirDrop, email, text message or social networks\) you want to share your link through.